brooksandrew/simpleblog/_posts/articles/2015-08-31-advanced-data-table.md

 ### `data.table` way

 Unlike data.frame, the `:=` operator adds a column to both the object living in the global environment and used in the function.
-I think this is because these objects are tactually the same object.  data.table shaves computation time by not making copies unless explicity directed to.
+I think this is because these objects are actually the same object.  data.table shaves computation time by not making copies unless explicitly directed to.

 {% highlight r %}